 Picture 1.
 Synergy Strategy Between Traditional and Modern Retail Industry With E-Commerce are encouraged to change their strategies to face economic competition.
 Involving elements of casual tourism or leisure in each of its products, which is a reflection of the recent changes in public consumption patterns.
-At present all public consumption is directed people in the tourism sector, also can be seen
+At present all public consumption is directed The increasing consumption of the Indonesian people in the tourism sector, also can be seen